petercorke/robotics-toolbox-matlab/README.md

 ## What's new

 * Travis CI is now running on the code base
-*  all code related to pose representation has been split out into the [Spatial Math Toolbox](https://github.com/petercorke/spatial-math).
+* All code related to pose representation has been split out into the [Spatial Math Toolbox](https://github.com/petercorke/spatial-math).
 * `SerialLink` class has a `twists` method which returns a vector of `Twist` objects, one per joint.
 This supports the product of exponential formulation for forward kinematics and Jacobians.
 * a prototype URDF parser